Tea-Garden Soil and Branch-Blight Management Case | NS BIO

 - Tea garden disease diagnosis

-- Application plan formulation
+- Application plan review

 - On-site technical guidance